slr71/notes/dnd/mad-mage.md

 the floor in the middle of the corridor.
 As Salali and Aarggh walk past the last two mirrors, two Shadowy Duplicates that resemble Halister emerge from the mirrors and attack.
 We defeat one and the other escapes, then we take a short rest to regain strength and hit points.

+## 2025-08-16

+We continue exploring and encounter the Shadowy Duplicate that ran away yesterday.
+We defeat it and continue exploring again, and encounter some Bugbears and Intellect Devourers.
+We defeat them, but Hallow is stunned by an Intellect Devourer.
+We have nothing to restore her, so we exit the dungeon, go back to the apothecary, and get a potion of greater restoration to restore her.
+We take a long rest before re-entering the dungeon.